UKCloud/ukcloud.pingdom/README.md

 ## Using this collection

+Use the following command to install this collection.

-Run `ansible-galaxy collection install git+https://github.com/UKCloud/ukcloud.pingdom` to install this collection.
+`ansible-galaxy collection install git+https://github.com/UKCloud/ukcloud.pingdom`

 This collection uses the python `pingdompy` library, the source can be found at [https://github.com/UKCloud/pingdompy](https://github.com/UKCloud/pingdompy).
 This library needs to be available to the python interpreter running Ansible.
 One way to do this is to use pip to install Ansible and the pingdompy library.